 The “Haywain” Triptych by Hieronymus Bosch returns to the Netherlands

 The “Haywain” Triptych by Hieronymus Bosch will return from Madrid to the Netherlands for the first time over the past 450 years.
 The key creation of one of the greatest masters of the Northern Renaissance will stay at home for more than six months.
 Moreover, the public will have a unique opportunity to see this work at two exciting exhibitions dedicated to the 500th anniversary of the painter’s death.
 The “Haywain” Triptych is one of the jewels belonging to the Madrid’s Prado Museum collection.
 King Philip II of Spain (1527 – 1598) was an avid collector of Bosch’s works and bought the triptych for his private collection in 1570.
 The masterpiece has never left Spain since that time.
-However, this fall, it will be exhibited at the Museum Boijmans Van Beuningen in Rotterdam, and since the beginning of 2016 the triptych will be on view at the North Brabant Museum in Brabant.
-The painting depicts a procession of people who followed the wagon of hay that is a metaphor for materialism going straight to hell.
+However, this fall, it will be exhibited at the Museum Boijmans Van Beuningen in Rotterdam, and since the beginning of 2016, the triptych will be on view at the North Brabant Museum in Brabant.
+The painting depicts a procession of people who followed the wagon of hay, which is a metaphor for materialism going straight to hell.
 In the foreground, you can see the scenes from the medieval life with drunken monks, dental healers, cheerful musicians, and Gypsies.
 A pair of lovers on top of the wagon is surrounded by angel and demon – a symbol of old and new traditions connection.
 Thus, the “Haywain” is one of the first paintings in the history of art depicting scenes from everyday life.
 What’s more, in this work, Hieronymus Bosch showed worlds that his contemporaries considered imaginary.
-It should be also noted that the two exhibitions will become the culmination of the national event of the year called “Bosch-500” that will take place in the Netherlands in 2016.
+It should also be noted that the two exhibitions will become the culmination of the national event of the year called “Bosch-500,” which will take place in the Netherlands in 2016.